 I remember my parents and family picked me up at the airport.
 My youngest brother, Jonathan, was 11 years old and already taller than me — on his way to 6 feet-something.
-I can still remember the look in his eye as he looked at me like I was a Martian.
-I could see his mind saying, “This cannot be my brother.
-This guy is too strange for words.”
+I can still remember him looking at me like I really was a Martian.
+I could read his mind, “This cannot be my brother.
+He is too strange for words.”

 Home.
 I sat at the kitchen table in my suit and looked out the window at the neighborhood and thought “I really would like to knock on all those doors and share the Gospel” while my mother sat looking at me, wringing her hands, and finally insisted I change into casual clothes.
 I obeyed my mother, but I felt completely out of whack in jeans and a t-shirt.
 I needed a halfway house!

 But there was not time for a transition.
 Life was happening.
 I needed to leave for BYU in a few days.